MicrosoftDocs/learn/learn-pr/wwl-azure/guided-project-classes-methods-properties/includes/3-exercise-create-application.md

     >[!NOTE]
     >You can close the default Welcome file that is created for you by VS Code.

 Now that you have created the basic plumbing for a console application, meaning that your application runs in the little window called a console, you're ready to add files to it.
-Let's begin, however, by modifying the Program.cs file that was created for you.
+Let's begin, however, by modifying the Program.cs file that VS Code created for you.

 You'll create a two dimensional (16x16) byte array that represents our grid for the ants.
-You then display it by creating a nested looping structure that prints characters to the screen showing our cell locations, as well as building our vertical axis (or y-axis).
+You then display it by creating a nested looping structure that prints characters to the screen showing our cell locations.
 The outer loop is creating our horizontal cells (x-axis), while our inner loop is stacking each row as it builds out the vertical axis.

 ## Create a two dimensional integer array